Corstiaan84/fluxmatix.aspnetcore.taghelpers/Readme.md

 ### Fluxmatix.AspNetCore.TagHelpers.ResizeProxyImg

-This taghelpers enables developers to easily transform any regular `img` tag into a image resizing beast by sending the `src` through the [images.weserv.nl](https://images.weserv.nl/) proxy.
+This taghelpers enables developers to easily transform any regular `img` tag into an image resizing beast by sending the `src` through the [images.weserv.nl](https://images.weserv.nl/) proxy.

 The `Fluxmatix.AspNetCore.TagHelpers.ResizeProxyImg.Sample` web project is included in the source to play around with the options and see the image resizing in action.